 The show is constructed from many short scenes, swiftly paced.
 The three scientists and a young couple carry much of the story but the focus really isn’t on them as individuals.
 Most interestingly, the movie instead tries for a ‘communal’ effect.
 The storyline doesn’t monitor those few main characters in depth but instead confronts us with maybe a hundred speaking roles, of average people reacting to the threat from outer space.
 Policemen, students, commuters, a musical revue star, lab staff, teachers, and nursery school children get equal emphasis.
 The movie takes a couple of musical breaks but dispenses with comedy relief scenes.
 It instead builds a sense of proportion and maturity.
-In American films the Fate of the World is often given less weight than a single romantic relationship.
+In American films a single romantic relationship is often given more weight than the Fate of the World.
 The threat here is to the group.
 Not even the kids are individualized.
 The heroics are communal — Japan Can Take It.

 I only know of one Toho sci-fi disaster film that touches on a similar vibe — and critics always point it out.
 In Ishiro Honda’s Gorath, a professor (Takashi Shimura) drives around Tokyo at night, looking at the people and contemplating the end of the world.
 It is unexpectedly thoughtful.